flofriday/dancetime/README.md

 ## How we deploy

-I have a cron job setup that runs the script daily and the generated files are statically hosted with nginx.
+I have a systemd timer setup that runs the script daily and the generated files are statically hosted with nginx.

+You can see the systemd configuration in `dancetime.service` and `dancetime.timer`.

 ## Contributing